syncfusion-content/flutter-docs/Flutter/chart/multiple-combo.md

 ---
 layout: post
 title: Multiple and Combinational Syncfusion Flutter charts
-description: Learn how to render a chart with multiple and combination series.
+description: Learn how to render a multiple series, combination series and limitations of combinations in SfCartesianChart.
 platform: flutter
 control: Chart
 documentation: ug